 - Textured paint

 Loosely bound asbestos, (also called friable asbestos) may be found in the following places:

 - As insulation on hot-water pipes

 - Used as insulation in older domestic heaters or stoves

 - In insulation products placed in your ceiling (Mr Fluffy)

 Only use professionals

 If you suspect in any way that asbestos might be present in your home, you should take care to not try and remove the substance on your own.
 This is because any incorrect handling of asbestos might cause the fibres to be released into the air, increasing the chance of contamination in your home.

-Instead, don’t hesitate to contact us to help you with the identification and safe removal of any asbestos found in your home.
+Instead, don’t hesitate to contact us to help you with the identification and safe removal of asbestos in Brisbane or Sydney.
 Our asbestos removal services are fully licensed and geared towards helping you quickly and efficiently.